Engineers examine computer equipment

 Duke Cybersecurity Master of Engineering

-• Three (3) Technical Core courses, developed by Duke Engineering cybersecurity faculty
+• Three (3) Technical Core courses

-• Five (5) Cybersecurity Elective courses, to focus and customize your degree
+• Five (5) Cybersecurity Elective courses

 Course descriptions »